CraftAcademyLabs/ca_course/Development Environment Setup/development_environment_setup.md

 #### RVM

-Ruby Environment Manager (RVM) is a tool that allows you to install, manage and work with multiple ruby environments.RVM lets you deploy each project with its own completely self-contained and dedicated environment, from the specific version of ruby, all the way down to the precise set of required gems to run your application.
+Ruby Environment Manager (RVM) is a tool that allows you to install, manage and work with multiple ruby environments.
+RVM lets you deploy each project with its own completely self-contained and dedicated environment, from the specific version of ruby, all the way down to the precise set of required gems to run your application.

 To install RVM, run the following command in your terminal: